Get insider access

 0.113%

 The LG B2 has great gray uniformity.
 The screen is uniform throughout, and there isn't any noticeable dirty screen effect in the center, which is good for watching sports or using it as a PC monitor.
 It doesn't have a pink tint like the LG C2 OLED, likely because it uses a different type of OLED panel.
-Like any OLED, there are faint vertical lines in near-dark scenes, but they're hard to notice unless you really look for them.
+Like any OLED, there are faint vertical lines in near-dark scenes, but they're hard to notice unless you look for them.

 10